-Hearts Exchanged is a process designed to equip Reformed Christians to engage with Indigenous people as neighbours in a fulsome and humble way that builds trust and transformation.
+Hearts Exchanged is a learning and action journey designed to equip Reformed Christians to engage with Indigenous people as neighbours and fellow image bearers.

 We've made commitments throughout the years as a denomination to turn away from the sins of colonization and dehumanization and towards a better way of walking together, in respect of our treaties and Indigenous rights.

 In 2016, Synod repudiated the Doctrine of Discovery and the concept of ‘terra nullius’ as heresies.
 What does this mean, why does it matter, and how can we live into this commitment to seek reconciled relationships built on respect between Indigenous peoples and other inhabitants of "Turtle Island"?

 Canada's federal budget was just released last week.
 Since budgets are moral documents, what does this budget have to say about the heart of our country?

 Some tools and resources for congregations to live out a ministry of reconciliation with our Indigenous neighbours.

 In the midst of the growing international tension, followers of Jesus should act as peacemakers.
 But how can Christians go about making peace in a nuclear age?

 Looking for a way to begin your church's Lenten reflections?
 Join more than 100 congregations across Canada in reflecting together on the interplay between calling out for justice and trusting that our God is making all things new.

 I wanted to make other Christians aware of this and ask specifically for prayer, but also for support for the petition that had been started.